Ways to Give

 Important: Please notify or have your broker notify Matt Radtke, Director of Institutional Advancement, at (501) 978-4418 when you have initiated an electronic transfer for donations of stock.

 Donations of artwork, computers, books, equipment, and furniture can provide helpful additions to Episcopal Collegiate School.
-Before making a gift of tangible personal property, however, please consult the Foundation to confirm that your gift can be used as you wish, while also meeting Episcopal Collegiate School's needs.
+Before making a gift of tangible personal property, however, please consult the Advancement Office to confirm that your gift can be used as you wish, while also meeting Episcopal Collegiate School's needs.

 Donors may name Episcopal Collegiate School as a beneficiary and owner of life insurance policies.
 A donor may have purchased insurance in previous years for a purpose that no longer exists or is fulfilled through some other means.
 The donor is allowed an income tax deduction for the cost of premiums in the contract plus any future premiums paid by the donor.